thepirat000/CachingFramework.Redis/README.md

 Hashes are maps composed of fields associated with values, like .NET dictionaries.

 #### Set hashed objects
+Set an object on a redis key indexed by a field key (sub-key):
 ```c#
 void InsertUser(User user)
 {